 The good news is that a career in nursing in this diverse, exciting province has never looked brighter.

 The Nursing Strategy is a Government of Ontario initiative that tackles instability in the nursing workforce on a number of fronts, including full employment of nurses.
 Specifically, the government is committed to moving towards having 70 per cent of Ontario’s nurses employed full-time.
-In that vein, the government funds a number of nursing employment tools, from the Best Practice Guidelines by the Registered Nurses’ Association of Ontario to the Nursing Graduate Guarantee.
+In that vein, the government funds a number of nursing employment tools, from the Best Practice Guidelines by the Registered Nurses' Association of Ontario to the Nursing Graduate Guarantee.
 Read more about these at Health Force Ontario's Government Funding for Nursing Employment and Tools.

-Thanks to the Nursing Graduate Gaurantee, an Ontario Ministry of Health and Long-Term Care strategy, all new Ontario nursing graduates (RN and RPN) are gauranteed to work for up to 12 weeks.
-Read more about the Nursing Graduate Gaurantee.
+Thanks to the Nursing Graduate Gaurantee, an Ontario Ministry of Health and Long-Term Care strategy, all new Ontario nursing graduates (RN and RPN) are gauranteed to work for a minimum of 12 weeks.
+Read more about the Nursing Graduate Guarantee.

 The Secretariat is part of the Ontario Ministry of Health and Long-Term Care and its role is to provide strategic advice on health and public policy issues from a nursing perspective.
-The formation of the Secretariat is recognition of the important role nurses play in health-care delivery.
+The formation of the Secretariat is recognition of the important role nurses play in health care delivery.
 It was created in 2000, and it has spearheaded a number of strategies to promote nursing including the Nursing Education Initiative.
-The NEI provides grants support for the continuing education and professional development of nurses.
-This tuition reimbursement program is administered by the Registered Nurses’ Association of Ontario (RNAO) and the Registered Practical Nurses Association of Ontario (RPNAO).
-Learn more at RNAO and ONA.
+The NEI provides grant support for the continuing education and professional development of nurses.
+This tuition reimbursement program is administered by the Registered Nurses’ Association of Ontario (RNAO) and the Registered Practical Nurses' Association of Ontario (RPNAO).
+Learn more at:

 One in three Canadians call Ontario home, and given its fabulous geography, diverse population and industry hub, it’s little wonder.
-Ontario offers tremendous career opportunities in a world-class health system.
+Ontario offers tremendous career opportunities for nurses in a world-class health system.

 If you are thinking about moving to Ontario, there are many different options.
 Read about nursing experiences working in different parts of Ontario.

-Discover what it’s like to be a nurse providing care in a helicopter for the people north of Sioux Lookout.
-"Ups and Downs of Diabetes."
+Discover what it’s like to be a nurse (by helicopter) for the people north of Sioux Lookout.
+“Ups and Downs of Diabetes.”

 Ever want to be a nurse on wheels?
 Read how two nurses travel more than 6,000 kilometers through Ontario’s north to deliver mobile eye care to those who need it the most.
 “A sight for sore eyes.”